 NEET is a national level medical entrance exam carried out every year for students to get admitted to medical colleges, hence becoming successful medical professionals after completion of respective medical courses.
 It is such a coveted exam, that the number of students participating is exponentially increasing every year.
 With such a fierce level of competition, chances of students qualifying the exam are slimming.

 The competition in such exams is not about who knows how much, since it is an MCQs based exam, rather it is a race against time.
-Here, time management skills are put to test, this strategy of the students decides.
+Here, time management skills are put to test, this strategy of the students is the clincher.
 So those with better strategies revolving around effective time management takes away the rank.
 With that as a ground-rule, let us further get down to know how to score well in the exam and some beneficial tips to assist you in strategizing your move.

 You may also be interested in: Crack NEET in One Month